viswareddy1994/F1Project/README.md

 # F1Project
-This project is about Databricks Learnings
+This project is about Fl Race by using Azure DataBricks